burntDisc/05t4r/README.md

 Networking:

-To play PvP on a lan (or correctly set up connection) Change the IP on line 147 of NetworkHandler.cpp (subject to drift with edits)
+To play PvP on a lan (or configured WAN connection) Change the IP on line 147 of NetworkHandler.cpp (subject to drift with edits)